fidgetech/student-application/README.md

 Make updates as needed in `config.js`.

+Must redeploy after updating envionment variables on GitHub!

 Auto-deploys via GitHub action on push / merge to main.

-test